Every day Victorian firefighters assume enormous personal risk in the course of serving the community.

 Surely it is time for the Baillieu government to follow the lead of its federal counterpart and introduce this long overdue and necessary legislation.

-Craig Sidebottom is a Slater & Gordon practice group leader specialising in workers compensation claims.
+Craig Sidebottom is a Slater and Gordon practice group leader specialising in workers compensation claims.